 What will it involve for me as a GP Tutor?

-Contact with QUB during 2020/21 involved a Wednesday afternoon session with QUB clinical facilitators and a Friday afternoon Zoom Session with QUB staff and patients suffering chronic pain.
+Contact with QUB is only on one Friday afternoon for a 1 hour Zoom Session with QUB staff and patients suffering chronic pain.

 Unlike Y4 GP time with other members of the practice team is not required and the focus is aimed at getting students direct patient contact by whatever means are available.

 As a consequence of Covid19, this placement has been modified.
 Please read the documents below for more details:

 Scope: Ensuring our graduating medical students are prepared for clinical practice is a key challenge for medical schools and is at the forefront of the minds of students at the point of transition from medical student to junior doctor.

 Whilst Foundation doctors practice primarily in the hospital setting, their actions impact across the much broader context of the entire patient journey.
 There is much evidence about the difficulties and misunderstandings that can arise between primary and secondary care clinicians at the interface, which can adversely influence patient care.
 Foundation doctors are involved in the preparation and completion of medical discharge letters, which are the principal method of communication to primary care about new diagnoses, changes in medication and the need for on-going follow-up in the community.

 Set within a 9-week predominantly hospital-based Assistantship the GP Assistantship gives the students the opportunity to consider their role and develop the skills that will help them to optimise the experience and safety of the patient at the transition from hospital to home.

 Activities: Review of discharge letters, medicines reconciliation, Patient Journey narratives, Consultation Skills.